 To see if your payment has been processed, log in at e.michbar.org and click on “Purchase History.”
 Online payments will be processed immediately but can be reversed if the payment is later rejected (e.g., insufficient funds or incorrect account number).
 Mailed payments can take several weeks to process due to mail delivery delays and manual processing time.
 SBM cannot confirm receipt of payment until it has been processed.
 If you paid online and did not receive a receipt, email SBMfinance@michbar.org or call (517) 346-6377 for assistance.

 Do I need a password or login to pay my fees online?

 Yes.
 All attorneys and affiliates have a username and password.
 You can reset your password here if needed.

 I am having a problem accessing my account online.
 What should I do?

-If you have a login problem that can’t be addressed by resetting your password, please email SBMloginhelp@michbar.org.
-Or, if you already have an email on record, email email@example.com and we will send a new password to the email we have on file.
+If you have a login problem that can’t be addressed by resetting your password, please email SBMloginhelp@michbar.org or call Lawyer Services during business hours at (888) 726-3678.
+You can also email email@example.com from your email address of record and we will send you a new password by the end of the next business day.

 How do I get help with my license renewal?

 Please first review all of our frequently asked questions.
 If your question is not answered there or if you need accommodations, please email SBMfinance@michbar.org or call (517) 346-6377 for assistance.